When the Moon Gleams

 "Hey, if it weren't for you, the three of us wouldn't have managed to get past those harpies."
 Percy said.
 "Also, how were you supposed to know your psychotic girlfriend-!"

 "Look, the point is, you couldn't have known she was still out to get me alright?"

 I didn't say anything.
 I knew that Clare was still upset about me not joining Kronos and that she harbored some deep hatred of Percy.
 What I didn't know was how she decided that Percy was supposively the one who helped changed my mind, and now she would stop at nothing at hunting him down.

-"Alright," I said, accepting it.
+"Alright," I accepted.
 "How is Tyson doing by the way?"